-EPRA LTV decreasing in the period to 34.6% driven by increased cash holdings and stability in its valuations as the Company's debt profile and related assets also remained consistent vear over vear.
+EPRA LTV decreasing in the period to 34.6% driven by increased cash holdings and stability in its valuations as the Company's debt profile and related assets also remained consistent year over year.

-To maintain a healthy level of EPRA LTV through the continued execution of the Group's asset management initiatives relating to organic growth and asset recycling as well as maintaining an appropriate level of debt.
+To maintain a healthy level 15 of EPRA LTV through the continued execution of the Group's asset management initiatives relating to organic growth and asset recycling as well as maintaining an appropriate level of debt.

-Strategic priorities

-- Active portfolio management

-- 2 Transformation and conversion of vacant space

-- 3 Occupancy and rental growth

-- 4 Improvement in service charge recovery

-- 5 Growth through acquisition and recycling
+Strategic priorities 1 Active portfolio management 2 Transformation and conversion of vacant space 3 Occupancy and rental growth Dood more about our strategy Improvement in service charge recovery Read more about our strategy see pages 22 and 23 5 Growth through acquisition and recycling increased profits acquisitive growth.